UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_04sharing.md

 ::::challenge{id=publishing-distributions, title="Publishing distributions to TestPyPI"}

 1. On PyPI (or TestPyPI), there cannot be two package with the same name.
 Therefore, before you upload your `tstools` package, you must give the project a unique name.
-To do so, open the `tstools-dist/setup.py` file and change the `name` entry in the call to the `setup` function to something unique to you, for instance:
+To do so, open the `tstools-dist/setup.py` or `tstools-dist/pyproject.toml` file and change the `name` entry to something unique to you, for instance:

     ```python
     name='tstools-<yourname>'